hharryyf/Connect4/README.md

 # Tic-Tac-Toe
 Learn C++ and Deep Reinforcement Learning by writing a Tic-Tac-Toe player.
-Although alpha-beta pruning can "solve" a game of this size, we want to use this game as an opportunity to learn how to the AlphaZero algorithm works.
+Although alpha-beta pruning can "solve" a game of this size, we want to use this game as an opportunity to learn how the AlphaZero algorithm works.